Benny Morris: Biography

-Morris was born on 8 December 1948 in kibbutz Ein HaHoresh, the son of Jewish immigrants from the United Kingdom.
+Morris was born on 8 December 1948 in kibbutz Ein HaHoresh, Israel, the son of Jewish immigrants from the United Kingdom.

 His father, Ya'akov Morris, was an Israeli diplomat, historian, and poet, while his mother, Sadie Morris, was a journalist.
 According to The New Yorker, Benny Morris "grew up in the heart of a left-wing pioneering atmosphere."
-His parents moved to Jerusalem when Morris was a one-year-old.
-He later accompanied his parents to New York, where his father was an envoy in Israel’s foreign service.
+His family moved to Jerusalem when Morris was one year old.
+During his youth, he lived for two long periods in New York, where his father was an envoy in Israel's foreign service, and attended the Ramaz School.

 Morris served in the Israel Defense Forces as an infantryman, including in the Paratroopers Brigade, from 1967 to 1969.
 He saw action on the Golan Heights front during the Six-Day War and served on the Suez Canal during the War of Attrition.
 He was wounded in 1969 by an Egyptian shell in the Suez Canal area and was discharged from active service four months later, but continued to serve in the military reserve until 1990.
-He completed his undergraduate studies in history at the Hebrew University of Jerusalem and received a doctorate in modern European history from the University of Cambridge.
+He completed a BA in modern European history from the Hebrew University of Jerusalem and then received a doctorate in modern European history from the University of Cambridge in 1977.
+His thesis was on Anglo-German relations in the 1930s.
+Unable to find a job in academia, he took a position as a reporter for The Jerusalem Post.
+He would work for The Jerusalem Post for 12 years.

 Morris served in the 1982 Lebanon War as an army reservist, taking part in the Siege of Beirut in a mortar unit.
+He also covered the war as a correspondent for The Jerusalem Post.
+He interviewed the residents of the Rashidieh Palestinian refugee camp near Tyre, which helped pique his interest in the Palestinian refugee issue.
 In 1986, he did reserve duty in the West Bank.
-In 1988, when he was called up for reserve duty in Nablus, he refused to serve on ideological grounds, as he viewed Israeli withdrawal from the occupied territories as a necessity and did not want to take part in suppressing the First Intifada.
+In 1988, when he was called up for reserve duty in Nablus, he refused to serve on ideological grounds, as he viewed Israeli withdrawal from the occupied territories as a necessity and did not want to take part in suppressing the First Intifada, later recalling that "my sympathies were with the rebels.
+I thought the Arabs really meant what they said and they were out to liberate the West Bank and Gaza from military occupation.
+I thought that was just.
+And therefore, I refused to fight them."
 He was sentenced to three weeks in military prison and was imprisoned for 19 days, with the remaining two deducted for good behavior.
 He was subsequently discharged from reserve service.